mattn/lastpass-go/README.md

 MIT

-Note that this repository include code of `ecb` (Electronic Code Block) provided by Go Authors.
+Note that this repository includes code of `ecb` (Electronic Code Block) provided by Go Authors.

 ## Author